”I am fascinated by the power of sound.

 where the very first cell of apparent contradiction resides.”

-Italian pianist Agnese Toniutti graduated with full marks from the Conservatory of Venice and discussed a thesis on Giacinto Scelsi, since then devoting herself to the exploration of contemporary and 20th Century music.
+Italian pianist Agnese Toniutti dedicates herself to the exploration of contemporary and 20th Century music.

-Her work often revolves around the role of sound in musical composition, and investigates the complementarity of composition and improvisation in musical creativity, both in the author and the interpreter’s case.
-Cage, Scelsi, Cardini are some of her favorites; her incursions into the territory of improvisation, performance, and extemporary composition, are also encouraged by studying Seventies’ art movements.
+Her work often revolves around the role of sound in musical composition, and investigates the complementarity of composition and improvisation in musical creativity, both as an author and interpreter.
+Cage, Scelsi, Cardini are some of her favorites; incursions into the territory of improvisation, performance, and extemporary composition, are also encouraged by studying Seventies’ art movements.
 Her collaborations often include other artistic disciplines (acting, photography, dance, visual arts and multimedia).

 Among her recent projects is the release of Subtle Matters (Neuma Records, 2021), a recording where she re-interprets the “timbre-piano” invented by Lucia Dlugoszewski, and the verbal scores by Philip Corner.